gramener/gramex/gramex/apps/guide/queryhandler/README.md

 The `format:` key can be `html`, `csv`, `xlsx`, `json` or `template` -- see [DataHandler formats](../datahandler/#datahandler-formats).
-You can specify the output as a downloable file with a filename, e.g. `test.csv` in the example here:
+You can specify the output as a downloadable file with a filename, e.g. `test.csv` in the example here:

     :::yaml
         kwargs:                         # Add this entry under the handler kwargs: